-Legitimate contact tracers will not ask for money, financial information, a Social Security Number, or your immigration status.
-If a call seems suspicious, say nothing, hang up and call your local health department using a phone number that you looked up independently.
+Legitimate contact tracers will not ask for money, financial information, a Social Security number, or your immigration status.
+If a call seems suspicious, say something, hang up and call your local health department using a phone number you looked up independently.

 3. Don’t Click Suspicious Links

-Contact tracing fraudsters also use text messages to fool people.
+Contact tracing fraudsters are also using text messages to fool people.
 A common scam is to send a text message asking you to download a contact tracing app or click on a link.
 This infects your device with malware and allows criminals to access personal information.

 Don’t click on any suspicious links from unknown contacts.
 Instead, get the relevant contact tracing app for your region by visiting the government’s COVID-19 response website.
 From there, you can download the authorized COVID-19 contact tracing app as well as access other COVID-19 resources.

 Keep yourself safe by looking up unknown phone numbers on PeopleFinders.